 Chautauqua School of Dance provides an unparalleled pre-professional training experience for talented dance students that includes small classes in a nurturing studio environment, extensive performance opportunities, individual coaching and career guidance in a safe and picturesque lakeside community.

 In addition to daily ballet technique classes and performance rehearsal, students will receive training in many other dance disciplines including pointe, variation, character, musical theatre, contemporary, pas de deux, Pilates and more.
 Classes are taught by a distinguished and diverse roster of world-renowned faculty and guest faculty currently performing with national companies.
 Students spend a significant portion of their day rehearsing repertoire ballets that are often new works created on them by resident choreographers.
 Each summer former NYCB prima ballerina and 2014 Kennedy Center Award Honoree Patricia McBride who serves as Chautauqua School of Dance’s Principal repetiteur stages a work by world renowned choreographer George Balanchine, providing insight to the ballet’s history and technique from the perspective of someone who worked closely with him for many years.
 Former Paris Opera Ballet and NYCB Principal dancer Jean Pierre Bonnefoux, who now serves as the Chautauqua School of Dance’s Principal Resident Coach, will lead small groups in coaching sessions which allow dancers to focus on areas to improve and excel.
 With guidance from faculty, dancers in the Pre-Professional division have the opportunity to create new works on their fellow dancers and collaborate with students from the Music School during the annual Choreographic Workshop.
 Wellness Classes will be offered with our Physical Therapist and Carla Körbes, guest faculty.
 On-site physical therapy is available for each student weekly at no additional cost.

 Assisting students on their chosen career path is another important aspect of the program.
-Starting in 2020, Chautauqua Dance will be inviting Artistic Directors of major national ballet companies to visit the program throughout the summer.
+Chautauqua Dance invites Artistic Directors of major national ballet companies to visit the program throughout the summer.
 The directors will view our students in class and rehearsal, host Q&A panels, and meet with dancers about future career opportunities.